Tameka Bradley Hobbs: Career

 Hobbs' experience as an educator includes teaching at Florida A&M University, Virginia State University, and John Tyler Community College.
 She has worked as a historian and coordinator for The Valentine Richmond History Center Richmond History Gallery Project and was the Program and Education Manager for the Library of Virginia from 2007 through 2011.
 Hobbs began teaching at Florida Memorial University (FMU) in 2011.
 While at FMU, she worked with FMU alumna Sybrina Fulton, the mother of Trayvon Martin, to create the Trayvon Martin Foundation in the campus library in 2014.

 Hobbs has written on a variety of subjects, including culture and history.
-In 2015, Hobbs published Democracy Abroad, Lynching At Home: Racial Violence In Florida, which won a Bronze Florida Book Award and includes oral histories of family members and descendents of lynching victims.
-In 2021, Hobbs described oral history as a way to "wrest control of a community’s narrative from white-controlled institutions."
+In 2015, Hobbs published Democracy Abroad, Lynching At Home: Racial Violence In Florida, which won a Bronze Florida Book Award and includes oral histories of family members and descendants of lynching victims.
+In 2021, Hobbs described oral history as a way to "wrest control of a community's narrative from white-controlled institutions."

 In 2020, as associate provost at Florida Memorial University, Hobbs became the founding director of the FMU Social Justice Institute, a think tank and research center focused on systemic racism in Florida.
 When the US Congress considered making lynching a federal crime in 2020, Hobbs spoke with The New York Times about people who lack of awareness of the historical magnitude of violence motivated by racism in the United States, and stated, "I think if they understood that, perhaps they would understand the Black Lives Matter movement as an extension of centuries, really, of advocacy on the part of African-Americans."

+In 2022, Hobbs served as the inaugural executive director of the A. Philip Randolph Institute for Law, Race, Social Justice, and Economic Policy at Edward Waters University.